tj5miniop/tj5miniop/README.md

 ### What I'm currently working on

-- [Windows Docker Images](https://github.com/tj5miniop/windows-docker) - A fork of Dockurs Windows images repository, complete with an easy to use one-click install and configurable options
+- [Windows Docker Images](https://github.com/tj5miniop/windows-docker) - A fork of Dockurs Windows container repository, complete with an easy to use one-click install and configurable options
-- [(Soon to be) Multi-distro installer](https://github.com/tj5miniop/linux-installer) - A way to install multiple distros from a single live ISO, based on Arch (btw)
-### My latest projects
+### upcoming projects

-- [KDE plasma images made using Universal Blue](https://github.com/tj5miniop/seabreeze-ublue-images) - My Custom, Deployable Fedora Kinoite image created using Universal Blue (currently paused)
+- immutable distrobox os?
+-  steamos-like archlinux config?
+-  improved labwc dotfiles?

+-  more to come......